 You can choose to give your child one or several given names and a single or compound last name.
 It is recommended to limit the number of given names to four.
+As a matter of fact, as of June 8, 2023, parents will be required to limit the number of given names to four.

-Make sure to enter your child's usual given name (the one used on a daily basis) in the proper box on the declaration of birth.
+Make sure to enter your child's usual given name

+(the one used on a daily basis) in the proper box on the declaration of birth.
 It is preferable to join the two parts of a compound name by a hyphen.
-Your child's last name may be single or compound derived from no more than two parts that come from the parents' last names. parent etatcivil.gouv.qc.ca
+Your child's last name may be single or compound derived from no more than two parts that come from the parents' last names.
+For more information on entering your child's birth in the Québec register of civil status or on choosing a last name and a given name, contact the Directeur de l'état civil.

+etatcivil.gouv.qc.ca